Galápagos Islands: Climate

 Although the islands are located on the equator, the Humboldt Current brings cold water to them, causing frequent drizzles during most of the year.
-The weather is periodically influenced by the El Niño events, which occur about every 3 to 7 years and are characterized by warm sea surface temperatures, a rise in sea level, greater wave action, and a depletion of nutrients in the water.
+The weather is regularly influenced by the El Niño events, which occur every 3 to 7 years and bring warmer sea surface temperatures, a rise in sea level, greater wave action, and a depletion of nutrients in the water.
+This cycle can greatly affect the precipitation from one year to another.
+At Charles Darwin Station, the precipitation during the month of March in the particularly wet year of 1969 was 249.0 mm, but during March 1970 the next year it was only 1.2 mm.